dimroc/blog/_posts/2016-04-07-bear-market-is-coming.md

 ## Japan: The Canary in the Coal Mine

-Japan's stagflation period of the 90s is what we'll be looking at.
+[Japan's stagflation](https://en.wikipedia.org/wiki/Lost_Decade_(Japan)) period of the 90s is what we'll be looking at.
+Some have said that it continued into 2010, and I don't think it ever stopped.
 Present day Japan has gotten so desperate, they've resorted to a [negative rate](http://www.cnbc.com/2016/04/07/what-the-bank-of-japan-boj-will-do-now-that-negative-rates-have-disappointed.html) to force people to spend money.

 ## What to do?
 Short!